 Common Criteria mark, owned by TrustCB.
 Used on the certificate as a visual identifier for the Common Criteria Standards upon which the MIFARE scheme requirements are based.
 This mark is not a certification mark.
 COMMON CRITERIA Use of this mark outside of the issued certificate is not permitted unless authorised by TrustCB.
 TrustCB reserves the right to take all necessary steps against any misuse of (Registered) Trademarks of TrustCB, as per trademark laws.
 RvA accreditation mark owned by RvA, Raad voor Accreditatie, and required to be used on RvA accredited certificates issued by TrustCB.
-RIN This mark as used on a TrustCB issued MIFARE certificate is not a certification mark.
-PRODUCTS RVA C 651 The use of this mark is strictly governed by the RvA.
-Certificates issued by TrustCB include the TrustCB owned TrustCB logo. ÎDUCTO" The TrustCB logo is not a certification mark.
-TRUSTCB TRUST AND VERIFY TrustCB reserves the right to take all necessary steps against any misuse of (Registered) Trademarks of TrustCB, as per trademark laws.
+2.10 This mark as used on a TrustCB issued MIFARE certificate is not a certification mark.
+PRODUCTS RVA C 851 The use of this mark is strictly governed by the RvA.
+Contigue to the Total China Labella Total China Certificates issued by TrustCB include the TrustCB owned TrustCB logo.
+TRUSTCB The TrustCB logo is not a certification mark.
+IRUSILB TrustCB reserves the right to take all necessary steps against any misuse of (Registered) Trademarks of TrustCB, as per trademark laws.
+TRUST AND VERIFY Trademarks of Tradeed, as per trademark laws.